jonasbn/til/terminal/opening_files_in_applications_from_the_cli.md

 # Opening files in applications from the command line

-Editors SublimeText and Textmate come with nice CLI integration, Komodo by ActiveState does not, but it is not hard to achieve some level of integration.
+Editors SublimeText and TextMate come with nice CLI integration, Komodo by ActiveState does not, but it is not hard to achieve some level of integration.

 The `open` command is great, you can actually open files or directories like so for the Komodo IDE: